-Kauai akialoa (Akialoa stejnegeri)
+Kauai Akialoa (Akialoa Stejnegeri) I. Background

-Kauai akialoa (Akialoa stejnegeri; listed as Hemignathus stejnegeri), a Hawaiian honeycreeper, was listed as endangered on March 11, 1967 (32 FR 4001).
-It was included in the Kauai Forest Birds Recovery Plan (USFWS 1983), and the Revised Recovery Plan for Hawaiian Forest Birds (USFWS 2006, p.
+Please refer to our proposed rule, published on September 30, 2021 (86 FR 54298), for a thorough review of the species background and legal history.
+Here, we will briefly summarize the species background.
+On March 11, 1967, we listed the Kauai akialoa (listed as Hemignathus stejnegeri), a Hawaiian honeycreeper, as endangered (32 FR 4001).
+This bird was included in the Kauai Forest Birds Recovery Plan (USFWS 1983, p.
+1), and the Revised Recovery Plan for Hawaiian Forest Birds (USFWS 2006, p.
 2-86).
 At the time of listing, we considered Kauai akialoa to have very low population numbers and to be threatened by habitat loss, avian disease, and predation by rats (Rattus spp.).
 The last confirmed observation of the species was in 1965, although there was an unconfirmed sighting in 1969 (Reynolds and Snetsinger 2001, p.
 142).
-Two 5-year status reviews have been completed, in 2009 (initiated on July 6, 2005; see 70 FR 38972) and 2018 (initiated on February 13, 2015; see 80

-FR 8100).
-The 2009 review did not recommend a change in status, though there was some information indicating the species was already extinct.
-The 5year status review completed in 2019 recommended delisting due to extinction based on consideration of additional information about the biological status of the species, included in the discussion below (USFWS 2019, pp. 5, 10).
+The most recent 5-year status review, completed in 2019, recommended delisting due to extinction based on consideration of additional information about the biological status of the species, as discussed below (USFWS 2019, pp. 5, 10).

 The life history of Kauai akialoa is poorly known and based mainly on observations from the end of the 19th century (USFWS 2006, p.
 2-86).
 There is no information on the lifespan of the Kauai akialoa nor its threats when it was extant.
 The species was widespread on Kauai and occupied all forest types above 656 feet (200 meters) elevation (Perkins 1903, pp. 369, 422, 426).
 Its historical range included nearly all Kauai forests visited by naturalists at the end of the 19th century.
 After a gap of many decades, the species was seen again in the 1960s, when one specimen was collected (Richardson and Bowles 1964, p.
 30).
-It has not been seen since, despite efforts by ornithologists (Conant et al. 1998, p.
-15) and birders, and intensive survey efforts by wildlife biologists spanning 1968 to 2018 (USFWS 1983, p.
-2; Hawaii Department of Land and Natural Resources unpubl. data; Reynolds and Snetsinger 2001, entire; Crampton et al. 2017 entire; Crampton 2018, pers. comm.).

 II.
-Information on Detectability, Survey Effort, and Time Since Last Detection
+Information on Detectability, Survey Effort, and Time Since Last Detection Species Detectability